List of Doomsday Clock characters: League of Villainy

 The League of Villainy was a gathering of villains who met to discuss the Superman Theory in an abandoned subway tunnel.
-The group was discovered by Comedian who crashed the meeting.
-Besides the Court of Owls and the Rogues, among the villains at this gathering are:
+The group was discovered by Comedian, who crashed the meeting.
+The villains include the leader Riddler, as well as Black Bison, Black Mask, Doctor Poison, Doctor Psycho, Doctor Sivana, Hector Hammond, Mad Hatter, Mr. Freeze, Penguin, Professor Pyg, Sonar, Tattooed Man, and Two-Face.